Bootstrapping entanglement in quantum spin systems: Tangle and residual tangle

-The tangle and residual tangle are obtained from the bootstrap analysis, as shown in figure~\ref{FigureTangle}.
-The tangle is approximately a function of the energy $E$ and independent of the quantum number $l$.
-The residual tangle is almost the same as the tangle, except that the residual tangle in states with quantum number $l=\f{L}{2}$ is slightly smaller than the tangle.
+The tangle for states in all the sectors $l=0,1,\cdots,N/2$ and residual tangle in the sector $l=N/2$ are obtained from the bootstrap analysis, as shown in figure~\ref{FigureTangle}.
+The residual tangle is almost the same as the tangle.
 States in the middle of the spectrum tend to have larger tangles and residual tangles, while states near the ground state and the highest-energy state have smaller tangles and residual tangles.
 This indicates that states in the middle of the spectrum have stronger entanglement and that most of the entanglement therein is stored as multipartite entanglement.